EmaAnd8/KatenaDash/README.md

 -Flutter 3.22;
 -Dart 3.40;
 -All the requirements needed in order to use Katena;
--Radon Ide;
 -Firebase console and configuration files;

 ```